stnikolaus/vibe-coding-template/README.md

 2. **Open project in Cursor**

-   1. Open Cursor
+   - Open Cursor
-   2. Click "File" > "Open Folder..."
+   - Click "File" > "Open Folder..."
-   3. Select the folder with your project
+   - Select the folder with your project template you just downloaded
-   4. Open Terminal in Cursor by pressing Cmd/Ctrl + J
+   - Open Terminal in Cursor by pressing Cmd/Ctrl + J
-   5. Run the command:
+   - Run the command:
    ```bash
    pnpm install
    ```